 Share this Post

-Generally, waterproofing contractors install a sump pump discharge line by using a 1½-inch PVC pipe connected to your sump pump, extend it high enough to go through the basement wall, and still stay 1 to 2 feet from the ground outside.
+Generally, waterproofing contractors install a sump pump discharge pipe using a 1½-inch PVC pipe connected to your pump, extend it high enough to go through the basement wall, and stay 1 to 2 feet from the ground outside.
 At this point, it is essential to have discharged water redirected away from the home’s backfill area.

 A backfill area surrounds the house and extends 8+ feet.
-It is soft-pan soil or bulldozed dirt that is softer and more absorbent than the hard-pan soil that is untouched during the construction of the house.
+Soft-pan soil or bulldozed dirt is softer and more absorbent than hard-pan soil, which is untouched during the construction of the house.
 The trick is to get the water from the house to the hard-pan soil area.

 Dry Well or Drain Field Installation

 Some homes already have a way to get water 8+ feet away into the hard-pan soil area.
 One such installation is called a dry well or a drain field.
 An underground pipe pitched away from the house connects to a bubbler pot surrounded by a three-quarter-inch stone.
 The water gets absorbed into the hard-pan soil and directed away through underground capillaries.

 The water from the sump pump discharge line will begin to freeze with layers of ice in the middle of the night when it is colder.
 It will freeze shut the 1½-inch opening with solid ice.
 The lower layers of snow, sleet, and freezing rain on the ground will continue to melt and get absorbed into the backfill area.